nk-clara/nk-clara.github.io/_projects/diffraction.md

     return x, aperture
 ```

 The following function then executes a FFT on the aperture function.
-The cutoff parameter is used to extract only the range of spatial frequencies corresponding to significant amplitudes, close to the central maximum (at $x = 0$) along the screen.
+The cutoff parameter is used to extract only the range of spatial frequencies corresponding to significant amplitudes, close to the central maximum (at $$x = 0$$) along the screen.

 ```python
 def aperture_fft(x,aperture,l,d,cutoff):